axze-az/cftal/README.md

 as additional cmake argument.

+If you want to use vectors of float16's for the calculation of some elementary and special functions for half precision, use

+`-DCFTAL_CONFIG_USE_VF32_FOR_VF16=0`

+as additional cmake argument.
+The default is to calculate half precision functions using vectors of float's-

 The compilation to a specific ABI is requested by configuring the library with

 `cmake -DCMAKE_BUILD_TYPE=release -DCFTAL_GCC_ARCH=x86-64-v3 ..`